EatWellSleepWell2018Fall/ToolsPorject/README.md

 This project is to write a library for option value prediction propose:
 - Create functions for option pricing by using
     - Monte Carlo simulation
-    The method is to generate 'n' times simulation of the underlying assets' path (in this case are stocks) with each simulation has
+    The method is to generate 'n' times simulation of the underlying assets' path (in this case are stocks) in daily basis with each simulation has same input variables but one independent random varibale.
+Then put the value of each simalation into the option payoff formula.
+After repeately doing the simulations and get the payoff values for, preferable, thousands of times, we take the mean of all the simulated payoff values and get the option price.

     - Binomial option pricing model (Cox, Ross and Rubinstein, CRR Model)